omgnetwork/omgnetwork.github.io/docs/glossary.md

 ## Cash in/Cash out
 A cash in/cash out solution assumes that everyone everyone has a smartphone with access to e-wallet applications that exist in a 'closed loop' payment infrastructure.
 OmiseGO aims to open up these wallet siloes to allow wallets to exchange with each other.
 Cash in and cash out touchpoints aim to create a network of banking, hardware, and retail partners where users can deposit and withdraw their cash.
-The cash becomes tokenized on any wallet applicatoin the user chooses, and may immediately be exchanged for other tokenized currencies and assets via the OmiseGO blockchain.
+The cash becomes tokenized on any wallet applicatoin the user chooses, and may immediately be exchanged for other tokenized currencies and assets via the OMG Network.

 ## Child chain